garthheff/CTF-Writeups/TryHackMe/Security Footage.md

 foremost -i tcpdump_output/192.168.001.100.08081-010.000.002.015.42312 -o mjpeg_carve
 ```

-From here you can view images,
+From here you can view images and extract flag
 ```
 ls mjpeg_carve/jpg/
 ```